Alberta Highway 11A: Sylvan Lake - Red Deer

 Highway 11A:06 is a rare alternate route (lettered highway), in that it does not intersect its parent route, Highway 11.
 It follows Township Road 390 from Highway 20 in Sylvan Lake to Highway 2A in Red Deer, it can be connected to Highway 11 with any of the Highways 20, 2, 2A or the four grid roads in between.
 The western terminus extended to Highway 11 near Benalto up to 2008/2009, before being dropped by Alberta Transportation.
 Highway 11A is known as Lakeshore Drive in Sylvan Lake, and 82 Street in Red Deer.

 This section of Highway 11A, including the decommissioned stretch between Benalto and Sylvan Lake, was the original route of Highway 11 before it was rerouted along 67 Street and 30 Avenue in Red Deer and extended east in the late 1980s.
-This section passes by the Wild Rapids Waterslides.
+For 34 years the Lakeshore Drive section passed the Wild Rapids Waterslide Park on the shore of Sylvan Lake.
+The park opened around 1982 and was, at the time of its closing, described as Alberta's second-largest water park after the one at West Edmonton Mall.
+Its owner, Bear Development Corp., closed it after the 2016 season, saying the aging slides, pumps, and heating systems would need to be replaced to meet current building and safety codes, and that this was not affordable for a park with only a two-month operating season.
+The town of Sylvan Lake then bought about five acres of the lakeshore site, including land held under a provincial licence of occupation, for close to $5 million, for future public use.

 The City of Red Deer is also planning to construct the North Highway Connector, also known as Northland Drive, which will serve as a northern bypass for Highway 11.
-Phase I of the bypass at the Highway 2A / Highway 11A intersection along Northland Drive, cross the Red Deer River, and connect with Highway 11 at the 30th Avenue / 67th Street intersection; while Phase II would follow 20th Avenue.
-It remains to be seen if the bypass will be signed as part of Highway 11A.
+The project would widen Highway 11A to four lanes between Taylor Drive and Gaetz Avenue, build an overpass across the CP Rail line, and improve the Gaetz Avenue intersection.
+When Red Deer city council approved further planning in November 2018, the full project was estimated to cost $159.5 million over the 2019–2028 period, on top of $30.8 million in capital grants the city had already received; council member Ken Johnston argued the province should help pay for it since, in his words, "Highway 11A is a provincial asset."
+Stantec has described the connector as the first phase of a longer-term, roughly 30-year plan for a ring-road-style expressway around the east side of Red Deer.
+Phase I of the bypass would run along Northland Drive from the Highway 2A / Highway 11A intersection, cross the Red Deer River, and connect with Highway 11 at 30th Avenue / 67th Street; Phase II would follow 20th Avenue.
+It remains to be seen whether the completed bypass will be signed as part of Highway 11A.